allyourbankarebelongtous/pleb-vpn/README.md

 and use our VPS setups for the cheapest price and great service!
 Details below.

-If there are any other Plebs who want to share their VPS for a small fee, feel free to advertize and direct interested parties here for the easy-to-implement Raspiblitz hybrid option!
+If there are any other Plebs who want to share their VPS for a small fee, feel free to advertise and direct interested parties here for the easy-to-implement Raspiblitz hybrid option!
 This will work with any public VPN (in the sense that the IP of the VPS is for public access) that uses OpenVPN for its connection and allows port forwarding.